apache/activemq-artemis-console/Releasing.md

 Give the staging repository contents a quick inspection using the content navigation area, then proceed to close the staging repo using the "Close" button on Nexus website, locking it from further modification and exposing its contents at a staging URL to allow testing.
-Set a description such as "ActiveMQ Artemis Console <version> (RC1)" while closing.
+Set a description such as "Artemis Console <version> (RC1)" while closing.

 ## Stage the release to the dist dev area